 7. Write provoking questions:

 When an employer presents such questions with higher controversial elements in it, then the candidate needs to calm themselves first, later on, think of their answer to impress the employer.

-Ask questions that can be used to test the soft skills and the personality of the candidate.
-Keep in mind that asking thought provoking questions can add a flow to the interview, the candidate can also feel at ease while attending the interview when the interviewer asks certain questions that are comfortable to answer at first.
-Always try to have a proper order of asking questions.
+Ask questions that can use to test the soft skills and the personality of the candidate.
+Keep in mind that asking thought-provoking questions can add a flow to the interview, the candidate can also feel at ease while attending the interview when the interviewer asks certain questions that are comfortable to answer at first.

 8. Have a good order of questions:

 This makes the candidate more comfortable to attend the interview and also encourages the candidate to actively perform by giving satisfactory answers to the question.

 The next set of question should consist of points that measure the qualification skills and the knowledge of the candidate.
-This can be measured by introducing the candidate to a problem and assessing their performance on how they try to solve the said problem.
+This can measure by introducing the candidate to a problem and assessing their performance on how they try to solve the said problem.

 Also, try to ask questions to know about the work ethics and beliefs of the candidate.
 Therefore, writing questions which involve controversial reaction helps in identifying one’s push level and work capacity.

 In some of the situations during interview sessions, a matter of interest would be the candidate’s potential to complete the task.
 But somehow an employer even has to know more about the candidate’s work experience in a similar field of work.